jflessau/winbot-twitter-bot/README.md

 In the new folder [filled-blacklist](https://github.com/jflessau/winbot-twitter-bot/tree/master/filled-blacklist) you can find an alternative blacklisted-users.txt with the most annoying BotSpotterBots in it.
 I'll try to keep it up to date.
-If you got new names, please let me know.

 ### blacklisted-strings.txt
 As required by [Darkcast](https://github.com/Darkcast?tab=repositories) you can now save strings (e.g. hashtags) in this file (seperated by linebreak).
 The bot will ignore tweets with those strings.